-The Moore Undergraduate Research Apprentice Program (MURAP) invites applications for a paid summer fellowship for undergraduate students (rising juniors or seniors) in the humanities, social sciences, or fine arts.
-The 2022 program will be held from May 19 to July 25, 2022 at the University of North Carolina at Chapel Hill (application deadline is February 14, 2022).
-MURAP seeks to prepare talented and motivated underrepresented students from racially and ethnically diverse backgrounds, or those with a proven commitment to diversity and to eradicating racial disparities in the academy, for doctoral study in fields in the humanities, social sciences, and fine arts (see website for targeted fields of study).
-The program provides students with a residential, rigorous research experience under the guidance of a UNC faculty mentor or other talented instructors.

-**output:**

 The Moore Undergraduate Research Apprentice Program (MURAP) at the University of North Carolina-Chapel Hill is a paid summer fellowship for undergraduate students (rising juniors or seniors) in the humanities, social sciences, or fine arts into PhD programs and faculty positions in U.S. colleges and universities.
 A program of the Institute of African American Research, MURAP seeks to increase the number of individuals holding faculty positions within the academy who are from underrepresented racial and ethnic groups.
 The program serves the related goals of providing scholarly role models for youth and structuring campus environments so that they will be more conducive to improved racial and ethnic relations.
 MURAP aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.